inspec/inspec-aws/docs/resources/aws_api_gateway_documentation_versions.md

 # aws_api_gateway_documentation_versions

-Use the `aws_api_gateway_documentation_versions` InSpec audit resource to test properties of multiple AWS ApiGateway Documentation Parts.
+Use the `aws_api_gateway_documentation_versions` InSpec audit resource to test properties of multiple AWS ApiGateway Documentation Versions.

 The AWS::ApiGateway::DocumentationParts resource creates a documentation versions for an API.